alexsabr/AS_Booksynthetized/networking.md

 - 4. process the smallest link toward each device

+This routing method is used by some industrial grade protocol
+- Intermediate System-Intermediate System
+-  Open Shortest Path First

 #### Hierarchical Routing
+The problem of routing by link information is that when the network gets very large, processing dijkstra or Bellman-Ford gets costly.
+Moreover, in a very large network, failures are bound to happen somewhere, triggering frequent,costly, recalculations.
+One solution to this is to split routers into packets, and have near "gateway routers" to contact for far away recipient, instead of keeping track of everyone along the way.

 #### Broadcast Routing
 #### Multicast Routing
 #### Anycast Routing